 Cricket Injury Prevention

 Cricketers are becoming fitter and are able to put their bodies under more strain in the course of the game.
-Injuries usually occur by one of two methods; those caused through overuse and those caused suddenly by impact or uncoordinated movement.
+Injuries usually occur by one of two methods; those caused by overuse and those caused suddenly by impact or uncoordinated movement.

 It is possible to reduce your chances of an injury by: